hasky-mode/hasky-extensions/README.md

 hasky-extensions RET</kbd>.
 Most important variables are:

 * `hasky-extensions`—list of all extensions to show in the menu.

+* `haksy-extensions-docs`—A collection of extensions with links to GHC user guide.

 * `hasky-extensions-reach`—how many characters from the beginning of file to scan.
 We cannot always scan entire files because they can be quite big,